Hope is a weapon, Survival is victory

 With the battle for France almost lost, over 300,000 British, French and Belgian soldiers are left trapped like fish in a barrel on the beaches of Dunkirk as the German’s slowly close in around them, with not enough ships, planes or time to get them all home, a call goes out for home to come for them.

 For some reason unbeknownst to even myself, I had put off watching Dunkirk despite buying it on Blu-Ray the day it was released, but with today being the anniversary of the evacuations, I finally forced myself to watch and now I’m mad at myself for not sitting down to enjoy it sooner.

-Dunkirk is one of Nolans shortest films to date, but this actually works to the film advantage as all of the filler you get with most war movies has been stripped away, it starts off with the battle raging and end with it still going on, there’s no let up and feels like one long action scene split between the land, sea and air.
+Dunkirk is one of Nolans shortest films to date, but this actually works to the film advantage as all the filler you get with most war movies have been stripped away, it starts off with the battle raging and end with it still going on, there’s no let-up and feels like one long action scene split between the land, sea and air.

 That isn’t the only aspect that you get in most war films that you don’t find in Dunkirk, another is the lack of the cliche ‘girl back home’ conversations, at no point does the cast sit around talking about what their families, where they are from or what they will do when they get home, this is something that has seemingly divided the audience, with some missing the character development, but I feel it makes the film more realistic, after all, the characters are trapped on a beach, fighting to get home with an enemy slowly closing in, they would have only one thought and that’s to survive, not make friends.